Skip to main content

 Modernizing Outdated Class Specifications

-Many class specifications haven't been updated in years and carry legacy credential requirements that no longer reflect how the work is actually done.
-The Skills-Based Hiring Assessment helps you identify which requirements are worth keeping and which can be rewritten to better reflect current competencies.
+Specs that haven't been updated in years often carry legacy credential requirements that no longer reflect how the work is done.
+The assessment helps you identify which requirements are worth keeping and which can be rewritten around current competencies.

 Supporting Skills-Based Hiring Initiatives

-Before posting a position, the Skills-Based Hiring Assessment gives you a clear picture of what you're actually asking candidates to demonstrate — and whether the current language will attract the right pool.
+Before posting a position, the assessment gives you a clear picture of what you're actually asking candidates to demonstrate, and whether the current language will attract the right pool.
 Combined with Holly's Generate Interview Questions analysis, you can move from a revised spec to a structured interview guide quickly.

 Comparing Skills Across Classifications

-Because the analysis extracts and categorizes the underlying competencies of a role, it also supports classification work.
-Understanding what a job actually requires — independent of its title or historical credential norms — helps users compare positions more accurately, build defensible job series, and explain compensation relationships between roles.
+Because the analysis extracts the underlying competencies of a role, it also supports classification work.
+Understanding what a job requires, independent of its title or historical credential norms, helps you compare positions more accurately, build defensible job series, and explain compensation relationships between roles.

 Step 1: Requirement Identification

-• Education requirements (e.g., degree minimums): Holly flags degree requirements that function as a proxy for knowledge or skills that could be demonstrated through experience.
+• Education requirements (e.g., degree minimums): Flagged when a degree functions as a proxy for knowledge or skills that could be demonstrated through experience.

-• Experience requirements (e.g., years of prior work): Arbitrary years-of-experience thresholds are evaluated for whether they reflect specific skill outcomes or simply time served.
+• Experience requirements (e.g., years of prior work): Evaluated for whether the threshold reflects specific skill outcomes or simply time served.

-• Certifications and licenses: Holly distinguishes between credentials that are legally required for the role (e.g., a CPA for signing financial statements, or a state license for a regulated function) and those listed as preferred qualifications that could be replaced with direct skills assessment.
+• Certifications and licenses: Holly distinguishes between credentials legally required for the role, such as a state license for a regulated function, and preferred qualifications that could be replaced with direct skills assessment.

-• Technical skills and tool proficiencies: Overly tool-specific requirements (e.g., "Advanced Microsoft Excel required") are evaluated for whether they reflect the underlying competency (data analysis) rather than a specific product.
+• Technical skills and tool proficiencies: Overly tool-specific requirements (e.g., "Advanced Microsoft Excel required") are evaluated for whether they reflect the underlying competency, such as data analysis, rather than a specific product.

 Step 2: Necessity Assessment